curl/curl/tests/FILEFORMAT.md

 test script, to allow servers to read that to know what test the client is about to issue.

-#### For FTP/SMTP/POP/IMAP
+#### For FTP/SMTP/POP/IMAP/SIEVE

 - `REPLY [command] [return value] [response string]` - Changes how the server responds to the [command]. [response string] is evaluated as a perl string, so it can contain embedded \r\n, for example.
 There's a special [command] named "welcome" (without quotes) which is the string sent immediately on connect as a welcome.
+If [command] is single-quoted, it is intended to match a full command line.
 - `REPLYLF` (like above but sends the response terminated with LF-only and not CRLF)
-- `COUNT [command] [num]` - Do the `REPLY` change for `[command]` only `[num]` times and then go back to the built-in approach
+- `COUNT [command] [num]` - Do the `REPLY` change for `[command]` only `[num]` times and then go back to the built-in approach.
+Counters are persistent across retries/redirections.
 - `DELAY [command] [secs]` - Delay responding to this command for the given time
 - `RETRWEIRDO` - Enable the "weirdo" RETR case when multiple response lines